Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 Background is set to `linear-gradient(0.25turn, rgba(63, 135, 166, 0.9), rgba(235, 248, 225, 0.9), rgba(246, 157, 60, 0.9));` which is the same used throughout the website to create a common look-and-feel.

-How? - These code snippets are taken from the Google Map JavaScript API documentation, and is used by the Code Institute and Bill Traversy walkthroughs. index.html has the map placeholder in `<div class="map" id="map"></div>` to display the map from maps.js, and styled by style.css.
+How? - These code snippets are taken from the Google Map JavaScript API documentation, and are used by the Code Institute and Bill Traversy walkthroughs. index.html has the map placeholder in `<div class="map" id="map"></div>` to display the map from maps.js, and styled by style.css.
 The linear-gradient background is enabled by the `backgroundColor: "none",` in initMap() and the `background: linear-gradient(0.25turn, rgba(63, 135, 166, 0.9), rgba(235, 248, 225, 0.9), rgba(246, 157, 60, 0.9));` in style.css of `html, body {...}`.

 [Production Code: index.html](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/index.html)